Why are we so emotional about money?

 He's involved in the pan-European project xDelia to test whether innovative techniques such as immersive games might help people gain the necessary skills to make better financial decisions.

-The aim of the money test is to test the theory that how we manage our emotions - particularly when stressed or in an unpleasant situation - affects how we manage our money.
+The aim of the BBC's money test will be to test the theory that how we manage our emotions - particularly when stressed or in an unpleasant situation - affects how we manage our money.

 Because knowing what APR means - or how to work out the best discount, or read a bank statement - is just a part of it.